4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 # 4th Earth RAW: Vanilla

-Creating a [.tabletop role playing game](TTRPG) can be a bit overwhelming.
-4th Earth RAW: Vanilla is designed to provide a minimal setup for Players to create Characters and stories in the spirit of [4th Earth RAW](/).
+4th Earth [.rules as written](RAW): Vanilla is designed to provide a minimal setup for Players to create Characters and stories in the spirit of [4th Earth RAW](/).

 If you want to expand these mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.